bitwarden/contributing-docs/docs/architecture/deep-dives/passkeys/implementations/provider/browser-extension.md

 browser's native implementation.
 This means that the only way an extension can provide passkeys is by completely replacing the native implementation with its own.
 This is done by injecting a script into the page that replaces the native implementation with the extension's implementation.
-In practice this is done by reassigning the `navigator.credentials.create` and `navigator.credentials.get` methods.
+In practice, this is done by reassigning the `navigator.credentials.create` and `navigator.credentials.get` methods.

 To avoid implementing support for the entire FIDO2 ecosystem (hardware keys, CaBLE, etc.), the